Is Creatine Monohydrate Healthy? Read This Before Taking It.

 Some people say creatine may spike blood pressure in those who don’t drink enough water, via dehydration.
 Research suggests dehydration can result in high blood pressure (4).

-By drinking more water, you will flush excess water out of the body.
-Thus, by reducing water retention you may improve your blood pressure — however, if you do this in excess, your strength and muscle gains will also decrease; as water retention is needed for creatine’s benefits.
+By drinking more water, you will flush excess water out of your body.
+Thus, by reducing water retention, you may improve your blood pressure; however, if you do this in excess, your strength and muscle gains will also decrease, as water retention is needed for creatine’s benefits.

 However, there is a problem with drinking large amounts of water on creatine.
-Although we recommend everyone drinks enough water on creatine to stay hydrated, if a person’s blood pressure is already spiked, then they consume large amounts of water — blood pressure may worsen.
+Although we recommend everyone drink enough water on creatine to stay hydrated, if a person’s blood pressure is already spiked, then they consume large amounts of water, and their blood pressure may worsen.
 This is because water is known to stimulate the central nervous system and constrict blood vessels (5).
-This effect is minor and barely noticeable, however when consuming water in large quantities it can be enough to place extra strain on the heart.
+This effect is minor and barely noticeable; however, when consuming water in large quantities, it can be enough to place extra strain on the heart.

 Thus, drinking water may not be the solution to correcting your blood pressure, if it’s spiked from taking creatine; and it may even exacerbate cardiovascular symptoms.